mk270/whitakers-words/tests.md

 sections of later authors may also be processed, giving some growth in medieval Latin entries.
 Recently I have worked the Vulgate of St. Jerome.

-<P>John White in support of his Blitz Latin program has run a very large
-body of Latin text, including much medieval legal documents.
+John White in support of his Blitz Latin program has run a very large body of Latin text, including much medieval legal documents.
 He provides input to the dictionary as he finds significant unknowns.